scikit-learn-contrib/DESlib/README.rst

 * numpy(>=1.10.4)
 * scikit-learn(>=0.19.0)

-These dependencies are automaticatically installed using the pip commands above.
+These dependencies are automatically installed using the pip commands above.

 Description:
 ------------